znasipak/multispline/README.md

 `multispline` relies on a few dependencies to install and run, namely a C/C++ compiler (e.g., `g++`), `Cython`, `numpy`, and `python >= 3.7`, though we recommend using at least Python 3.9.
-To reduce package conflicts and ensure that the proper dependencies are installed, we recommend using Anaconda and its virtual environments.
+To reduce package conflicts and ensure that the proper dependencies are installed, we recommend using `conda` and its virtual environments, which can be obtained through the [Miniforge distribution](https://github.com/conda-forge/miniforge).

 Create a conda environment `spline-env` (or whatever name you would like) with the necessary dependencies to install `multispline`.
 For MACOSX Intel run: